weiwenzhou/CSE320-Spring2021/README.md

 - `help_system_test` uses the `system` syscall to execute your program through Bash and checks to see that your program returns with `EXIT_SUCCESS`.

-- `goertzel_basic_test` performs a basic (but by no means exhaustive) test of the output of the Goertzel algorithm.
+- `birp_basic_test` performs a basic test of the transformation from PGM to BIRP format.

 ### Compiling and Running Tests